geoffryan/ray/README.md

 $ bin/ray in.par
 ```

-This will produce an HDF5 file `map.h5` which contains the skymap of the specified observer, and several `track_????.txt` files which contain the full trajectory data for several individual rays.
+This will produce an HDF5 file (by default `map.h5`) which contains the skymap of the specified observer, a copy of the runtime paramerters, and several tracks which contain the full trajectory data for several individual rays.

 ## Visualizing

-An example visualization script `plotAll.py` lives in `vis/`.
-It will produce a plot (`plot.png`) showing projections of the tracks and the observer's view.
-The default image is a winking smiley face, whose orientation can be used for debugging purposes.
+Utilities for interacting with and visualizing the `ray` data live in `vis/`, including example visualization scripts `plotAll.py`, `plotFace.py`, and `plotMovingFace.py`.
+All can be run on the command line and take as input a `ray` HDF5 file.

 ```bash
 $ python vis/plotAll.py map.h5 track_*.txt
 ```

+`plotAll.py` produces a plot (`plot.png`) showing projections of the tracks and the observer's view.
+The default image is a winking smiley face, whose orientation can be used for debugging purposes (open eye is -x,+y quadrant, closed eye +x,+y quadrant, and the smile on the -y half plane).

+`plotFace.py` and `plotMovingFace.py` only produce observer images of the smiley face.

 ## Acknowledgements